keithmburu/courses/2018-deep-learning/assignment5.md

 Training takes a long time.
 I do not recommend attempting to complete this assignment without using a GPU.

-Sockeye provides implementations of several popular translation model architectures, including RNN and Transformer-based architectures.
+Sockeye provides implementations of several popular translation model architectures, including RNN, CNN, and Transformer-based architectures.
 It can be run from the command line.

 ***